 Technically feasible alternatives exist for all the applications.
-The proposed restriction is estimated to introduce additional cost of $\in 12$ per strain gauge to the users of these devices.
-However considering the high investment cost of the plethysmographs itself (< $\in 20,000$ ), the additional cost introduced by indium-gallium strain gauges to the overall cost of the measurement is small and the alternatives are consider economically feasible.
+The proposed restriction is estimated to introduce additional cost of $\leq 12$ per strain gauge to the users of these devices.
+However considering the high investment cost of the plethysmographs itself ( $\leq 20,000$ ), the additional cost introduced by indium-gallium strain gauges to the overall cost of the measurement is small and the alternatives are consider economically feasible.

-Assuming no trend in the number of devices placed on the market annually (i.e. 11,000), gives a compliance cost of $\notin 132,000$ per year.
-Between 2015-2024, this is around $\notin 2.6$ million.
+Assuming no trend in the number of devices placed on the market annually (i.e. 11,000), gives a compliance cost of $\le 132,000$ per year.
+Between 2015-2024, this is around $\le 2.6$ million.

-Based on the additional cost of $\in 12$ per device and assuming 1.25 g of mercury per strain gauge, it can be estimated that the proposed restriction would cost around $\notin 9,600$ per kg of mercury not placed on the market.
+Based on the additional cost of €12 per device and assuming 1.25 g of mercury per strain gauge, it can be estimated that the proposed restriction would cost around €9,600 per kg of mercury not placed on the market.
 This estimate does not consider e.g. the possible differences in the waste handling fees of the devices.